emd5953/Delivery-Service---Independent-Driver/glossary.md

 - Represents the scheduled time for the return of the car.

 ### 7. Rental Charge
-- Represents the fee associated with renting a car, which varies based on car type and rental duration.
+- Represents the fee of renting a car, which varies based on car type and duration.

 ### 8. Discount
 - Represents the reduction in rental charges for long-term rentals (e.g., one week or more).